explodes/ezfacebook/README.md

                     return direct_to_template(request, 'liked.html')
         return direct_to_template(request, 'unliked.html')

-#### graphFromCookies
+#### `graphFromCookies` :: `ezfacebook.user.decorators.graphFromCookies`

-Injects a FacebookGraphAPI into your view function.
+Injects a `FacebookGraphAPI` (or specified subclass) into your view function.
-It can be None.
+It can be `None`.
-FacebookGraphAPI is great for making requests to facebook.com, those requests can be found at https://developers.facebook.com/docs/reference/api/
+`FacebookGraphAPI` is great for making requests to facebook.com, those requests can be found at https://developers.facebook.com/docs/reference/api/

+Example:

 	from django.conf import settings
     from django.core.urlresolvers import reverse